Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

 In what follows these identifications will always be assumed unless we explicitly specify otherwise.

 As a result of $\Xt^{ij}$ being definite we can make sense of its square root.
-In fact there is a slight ambiguity in this definition: we fix it by requiring $\sqrt{X}$ to be positive definite, ie we take the positive square root.
+In fact there is a slight ambiguity in this definition: we fix it by requiring $\sqrt{X}$ to be positive definite, i.e we take the positive square root.

 With these choices of square root and identifications, we have